spiderlili/Game-Conference-Notes/DevelopBrighton2022/Betterverse.md

 ## Cyber Space & The Big Problem
 - The term "Cyber Space" was original coined by William Gibson in 1982, he greatly expands on it in Neuromancer in 1984.
 He warned us about the dark side of AI going wrong.
 - The big problem: we didn't get to play as a female character until 1987 [(Leather Goddesses of Phobos)](https://en.wikipedia.org/wiki/Leather_Goddesses_of_Phobos), while the first digital game goes back to 1954.
-Nothing says you don't belong in my metaverse like not being able to choose to play as yourself.
+Nothing says "you don't belong in my metaverse" like not being able to choose to play as yourself.
 Even our most iconic characters like Princess Peach needs to be rescued.
 - In the original Sims: gay characters can't marry or even fall in love.
 - Blizzard administrators forced a queer-friendly guild in World of Warcraft to change its name from "GAY BOYS" to "Guild ZFXPK", a random string of letters chosen by an algorithm.
 The gay community responded with a gay cruise, which was the first civil rights protest in a virtual world.
 - Rockstar's [Bully](https://www.rockstargames.com/games/bully) was massively controversial because guys could kiss.